Alexandria, New South Wales: Sport and recreation

 Sydney Park is a large recreational area on the western border.
 Alexandria Park and McKell Playground are situated on Buckland Street.
 Tennis courts and a cricket oval are located here.
 Erskineville Oval is just over the western border.
 Erskineville Oval is the home ground of the Alexandria Rovers junior rugby league team.
 The Alexandria Dukes Rugby Football Club play in the New South Wales Suburban Rugby Union competition and will again contest the Meldrum Cup in 2014.
 The club rooms for the Dukes are at the Iron Duke Hotel.

-A number of popular pubs are located in the suburb including the Alexandria Hotel (reopened), Iron Duke Hotel, Buckland Hotel and the Parkview Hotel on Mitchell Road.